rafael-santiago/tulip/doc/MANUAL.md

 This could be called ``the compilation command``.

 If the file is ok nothing will be returned by the ``Tulip`` and it exits with zero code.
-Otherwise if found any error, this error will be reported and the ``Tulip`` will exit with a non-zero code.
+Otherwise, if some error has found, this error will be reported and the ``Tulip`` will exit with a non-zero code.

-The above shown command only will compile your ``Tulip`` source code, no tablature will be maked.
+The command shown above only will compile your ``Tulip`` source code, no tablature will be produced based on it.

-This command tends to be useful only when you just want to know that any change in the code has no errors.
+This command tends to be useful only when you just want to know if some change in the code has errors.
 In fact, the output tablature can be easily re-assembled.
-By this fact, if you are intending to versioning your codes with some ``source control management tool``, obviously you do not need for versioning the tablatures, only the ``.tlp`` source files.
+By this fact, if you are intending to versioning your codes with some ``source control management tool``, obviously you do not need for versioning the generated tablatures, only the ``.tlp`` source files.

 ### Using Tulip's processors